 - Social, legal, political science and ethics research on OMICS technologies and post-genomics medicine

-OMICS: A Journal of Integrative Biology is under the editorial leadership of Editor-in-Chief Vural Özdemir, MD, PhD, DABCP, Professor, Communications, Turkey and Co-Founder, DELSA Global, Seattle, WA, and other leading investigators.
+OMICS: A Journal of Integrative Biology is under the editorial leadership of Editor-in-Chief Vural Özdemir, MD, PhD, DABCP, Consultant, Innovation in Global Governance for Science, Technology and Health, Canada, and Global Communications Advisor, Spain, and other leading investigators.
 View the entire editorial board.

 The views, opinions, findings, conclusions and recommendations set forth in any Journal article are solely those of the authors of those articles and do not necessarily reflect the views, policy or position of the Journal, its Publisher, its editorial staff or any affiliated Societies and should not be attributed to any of them.